simonski/aoc/README.md

 This houses my Advent of Code [https://adventofcode.com/](https://adventofcode.com/) attempts, in go.

-You can Install, Run and Extend it
+You can install, run and extend it

 ## Install